jackrea07/BSafeHelmet/README.md

 - Gyroscope to aid in detecting crashes
 - GPIO interrupt on crash detection

-Bluetooth Module (bridge communication between mobile app and helmet hardware)
+ESP Module (bridge communication between mobile app and helmet hardware)
 - Send crash data to mobile phone to trigger emergency response
 - Receive audio data from phone and play through helmet speakers
+- Controls quality of life features like battery monitoring.

 Mobile App (pairs to helmet via bluetooth)
 - Allows user to connect phone audio to helmet speakers for music